NifTK/MITK/README.md

    know the difference.
 Moreover, our reader is 'superior', as it has not just the fix of the MITK one but also more.

-Tickets that are Outstanding (waiting to be merged) with MITK
+Changes that are outstanding (waiting to be merged) with MITK
 =============================================================

-The following is a list of differences:
+The following is a list of differences that are expected to be integrated to the upstream.
+Note that in the past the branch name was recorded here, but the entries should have a short description, the MITK bug number and a list of commits (`git log --one-line`) instead.
+Merged branches can be removed.

  * Branch bug-16895-trac-2627-block-snc-signals